Smartcalling/SmartCalling-iOS/README.md

 ![NS_003](https://user-images.githubusercontent.com/49951236/177318267-6c8fc3ae-a867-41fd-b5dc-47703709fd01.png)

-4. You may be asked if you want to Activate you new target.
+4. You may be asked if you want to Activate your new target.
 Click the 'Activate' button.

 ![NS_004](https://user-images.githubusercontent.com/49951236/177318322-b6a7cbbb-cf33-4897-a3e9-120f098214ff.png)